Dark Sky Trails for Stargazing and Night Hiking

 Kruger National Park, South Africa

 Kruger National Park is not just for wildlife.
 The vast park, with its low light pollution, offers amazing stargazing opportunities.
 Multi-day walking safaris are available, providing a chance to sleep under the stars.
-The combination of unique wildlife sounds and star-filled skies is unmatched.
+The combination of unique wildlife sounds and star-filled skies is unmatched—hearing lions in the distance while watching shooting stars is surreal.

 Yellowstone National Park, Wyoming